django-hurricane/django-hurricane/website/basic-app.md

 **spacecrafts.127.0.0.1.nip.io/alive** or **spacecrafts.127.0.0.1.nip.io/ready**.
 To learn more about probes, please refer to [<ins>**hurricane probes**</ins>](https://django-hurricane.readthedocs.io/en/latest/api/server.html#module-hurricane.server.django).

-Alternatively, you can create your own check handeler.
+Alternatively, you can create your own check handler.

 For this, you can create a file with a name `components/checks.py` with the following content: